About STEAM X-Blocks

 What Inspired STEAM X-Blocks?

-As a K-8 Technology teacher armed with a computer and 3D printer, Weston didn’t realize the can of worms he opened when he decided to investigate one simple question: “What is the educational benefit of building blocks?”
+As a K-8 Technology teacher armed with a computer and 3D printer, Weston didn’t realize the can of worms he opened by investigating one simple question: What is the educational benefit of building blocks?

 Initial research revealed Block Play studies and their educational benefits, including the 7 Stages of Block Play and an educational article by Susan Friedman, Senior Director of Publishing and Professional Learning at NAEYC.
 It didn’t take long to realize Block Play was essential for spacial recognition, logical deduction, problem solving, and enhanced mathematics skills, among others.
-The simple act of Block Play was proven to be hugely effective in early childhood growth, but a question nagged at him: “How does Block Play influence people’s growth after age 7 or 8?”
+The simple act of Block Play has proven to be hugely effective in early childhood growth, but a question nagged at him: How does Block Play influence people’s growth after age 7 or 8?

 Considering how many people build with LEGO and other blocks well into adulthood, he concluded it was likely there were long-lasting benefits.
 This was supported by the article outlining 10 observations of later benefits of Block Play.

 An idea took root.
 Weston wanted a block that was entirely 3D printable.
-It should be school and team friendly, enabling STEM building competitions where teams could print their own blocks rather than waiting on expensive delayed deliveries.
+It should be school and team friendly, enabling STEM building competitions where school teams or individuals could print their own blocks rather than waiting on expensive delayed deliveries.
 He began searching major online retailers for blocks that checked every box.
-There wasn’t one, so the question became: “What would more complex STEM building blocks look like?”
+There wasn’t one, so the question became: What would more complex STEM building blocks look like or do?
+How would they attach?

 Our Makers